ShubhamRasal/blog/_posts/Python/2021-04-10-simple-chat-app-using-udp-in-python.md

 ---
 ![header.png]({{ site.url }}{{ site.baseurl }}/assets/images/python/chat-app-udp/header.png)

-In this blog we are going to create a chat server based on UDP protocol in Python.
+In this blog, we are going to create a chat server based on UDP protocol in Python.

 Here's the problem statement:
 🔅 Create your own Chat Servers, and establish a network to transfer data using Socket Programing by creating both Server and Client machines as Sender and Receiver both.
 Do this program using UDP data transfer protocol.
 🔅 Use multi-threading concept to get and receive data parallelly from both the Server Sides.
 Observe the challenges that you face to achieve this using UDP.

 * * *